brianom95/brianom95.github.io/_posts/2015-05-29-antarctica.md

     <img width="300" src="/images/ant9.jpeg">
 </p>

 At first nobody minded.
-The food was unreal and there's a packed schedule of lectures from the expedition staff.
-We learned about Antarctic wildlife, photography, women in Antarctica, exploration history, and the importance of krill.
+The food was unreal and there was a packed schedule of lectures from the expedition staff.
+We learned about Antarctic wildlife, photography, women on the continent, exploration history, and the importance of krill.
 We had biosecurity briefings about contamination, where we scrubbed our running gear, and covered billions of years of history through geology lectures from Dr Volcano.

 As the days passed, concern started to grow.
 Every day ate into our schedule and there was uncertainty on whether the race would happen.
 We spent evenings keeping our mind off it at the bar, with karaoke and pub quizzes (we placed second with our team: *Make Antarctica Great Again*).
 Apparently there was always a queue for the treadmills in the gym, but that didn't affect me.
 Despite the delay, I was enjoying every minute.
 The people made it easy.